grdw/grdw/_posts/2025-05-24-my-journey-with-zio.md

 Zio is a framework for Scala, to be more precise - and I'm quoting from the front-page of the website - it's a "type-safe, composable asynchronous and concurrent" framework for Scala.
 So what can you do with it?
 Well, with Zio you can literally build anything you want.
 A web service, check!
 A little command line application, check!
 Kafka consumers, Kafka producers, SQS clients, gRPC servers; let all things be Zio!
 It's the Swiss-army knife of the Scala world.

-This blog post is describing some of my experiences with learning Zio and Scala, and all the hurdles I met (and am still meeting), of which there are plenty.
+This blog post is describing some of my experiences with learning Zio and Scala, and some of the hurdles I met (and am still meeting).
 This article is roughly split into four sections: setup, a hello-world example, solving the Day 1 puzzle of the Advent Of Code 2019, and a conclusion block in the end.

 ## Setup